 Read more about the article here: http://bit.ly/2yZ681h

-I have leant lessons from this idea which was brought to our community by DAPP Child Aid Rushinga I wish to highlight.
-I have leant that collectively people achieve more by pulling resources together.
+I have learnt lessons from this concept brought to our community by DAPP Child Aid Rushinga.
+I have learnt that collectively people achieve more by pooling resources together.
 Secondly the issue of family hood is promoted.
 One feels secure to belong to a group that has common goals.
 Lastly the issue of ownership fosters responsibility and development.
-People are bound by their constitution and they all work hard to fulfil set goals.
+People are bound by their constitution and they all work hard to fulfill set goals.

 Communities can develop better when they set goals, plan for them, and work collectively to attain them.
 It is my humble plea that one day, through Mukando our societies will be better place for us and children.

 Lastly may I thank DAPP Zimbabwe for the idea? “